srgzx/wallop/Docker/README.md

-To run build and run this Docker container:
+To build and run this Docker container:

 1.)
-Install Docker on your machine
+Install Docker

 2.)
 Download the Dockerfile & config.toml from this folder